 1. The person responsible for dealing with any complaint about the service which we provide is Bindi Shah, our Complaints Manager.

 2. If a patient complains on the telephone or at the reception desk, we will listen to their complaint and offer to refer him or her to the Complaints Manager.
-If the Complaints Manager is not available at the time, then the patient will be told when they will be able to talk to the complaints manager and arrangements will be made for this to happen.
-The member of staff will take brief details of the complaint and pass them on.
-If we cannot arrange this within a reasonable period or if the patient does not wish to wait to discuss the matter, arrangements will be made for someone else to deal with it.
+The member of staff will take brief details of the complaint and pass them on to the Complaints Manager.
+If necessary we may ask you to put your complaint in writing.

 3. If the patient complains in writing the letter or email will be passed on to the Complaints Manager.

-6. We will seek to investigate the complaint within 10 working days of receipt to give an explanation of the circumstances which led to the complaint.
-If the patient does not wish to meet us, then we will attempt to talk to them on the telephone.
-If we are unable to investigate the complaint within 10 working days we will notify the patient, giving reasons for the delay and a likely period within which the investigation will be completed.
+6. We will seek to investigate the complaint within 15 working days of receipt to give an explanation of the circumstances which led to the complaint.
+If we are unable to investigate the complaint within 15 working days we will notify the patient, giving reasons for the delay and a likely period within which the investigation will be completed.

 7. When we have completed our investigation, we will provide the patient with a full written report.
 The report will include an explanation of how the complaint has been considered, the conclusions reached in respect of each specific part of the complaint, details of any necessary remedial action and whether the practice is satisfied with any action it has already taken or will be taking as a result of the complaint.

 8. Proper and comprehensive records are kept of any complaint received.